ostreedev/ostree/README.md

 The [BuildStream](https://gitlab.com/BuildStream/buildstream) build and integration tool uses libostree as a caching system to store and share built artifacts.

+[Liri OS](https://liri.io/download/silverblue/) has the option to install their distribution using ostree.

 Language bindings
 ----